 Which type of wedding is right for you?

-The best type of wedding for you depends on your personal preferences and budget.
-If you want a small, intimate wedding that is low-key and stress-free, then an elopement may be the right choice for you.
-If you want a small, but more planned and organized wedding, then a micro wedding may be a better option.
+The best type of wedding depends on your personal preferences and budget.
+If you want a small, intimate wedding that is low-key and stress-free, an elopement may be the right choice.
+If you want a small but more planned and organized wedding, a micro wedding may be a better option.

-With best, team of an all-inclusive, wedding-obsessed team of New York wedding experts One Wedding House.
+With the best team of an all-inclusive, wedding-obsessed team of New York wedding experts, One Wedding House.

 No matter what type of wedding you choose, make sure that it is something that you and your partner will love and cherish for a lifetime.

-And always remember to love yourself and to stay yourself, no mater wats going on right now in wedding industry with the trends!
+And always remember to love yourself and to stay yourself, no matter what's going on right now in the wedding industry with the trends!

 Relax and enjoy the day.
 Soak up every moment and make it a day to remember.

-With best, team of an all-inclusive, wedding-obsessed team of New York wedding experts One Wedding House.
+With the best team of an all-inclusive, wedding-obsessed team of New York wedding experts, One Wedding House.
+Contact us today!